 Auckland Council position statement for the acceptance of fire stopping

 You should know

-- The decision to discuss the FEB formally is solely at our discretion.
-All applications need to be submitted for a review.
+- All applications need to be submitted for a review.

 - If a project meets the definition of high-consequence and complex design work (refer to AC1826 Part 7), the decision of the peer reviewer and/or regulatory reviewer is solely at our discretion.